eriktholmes/eriktholmes/README.md

 <br>

 ### About me:
 I am currently a postdoctoral fellow at the University of Toronto working in number theory/arithmetic statistics, and am transitioning into industry.

-As a mathematician, I’ve always been drawn to computational tools — not just to run calculations, but to visualize abstract structures, uncover patterns, and build intuition.
+- **As a mathematician**, I’ve always been drawn to computational tools — not just to run calculations, but to visualize abstract structures, uncover patterns, and build intuition.
 This exploratory mindset has often helped guide formal proofs and various insights in my work.

-That approach now drives my shift into machine learning and I’m especially excited by areas of industry where rigorous thinking and experimentation intersect — where we can use computation not just to build models, but to understand them.
+- **Transitioning into industry,**  I’m especially excited by areas where rigorous thinking and experimentation intersect — where we can use computation not just to build models, but to understand them.

-> I enjoy applications and getting my hands dirty.
+- **I enjoy** applications and getting my hands dirty.
 Whether in mathematics, ML — or construction 🔨 — I’m most energized when my work connects to something larger: informing another field, clarifying something messy, or contributing to real-world impact.

 With the rapid acceleration of AI, I’ve become increasingly focused on the safety and societal implications of these systems.
 This has led me to pursue interpretability and alignment — not only as technical challenges, but as essential questions for building trustworthy models.
 ***Ultimately**, I hope to contribute to safe, understandable AI systems — and to apply the rigor of pure mathematics to problems with immediate, real-world impact.*